icann/OCTO-TE-labs/DNS 01a - Bind.md

 1. dig @localhost    com.
 SOA +noall +answer
 1. dig @100.100.X.67 com.
 SOA +noall +answer
 1. dig @100.100.X.68 com.
 SOA +noall +answer

+The first command should always succeed.
+If this is your first resolver install one of the other commands should fail.

 # Restore resolv.conf